nifyacorp/boe-parser/README.md

 3. **Data Processing**: The XML is parsed and prepared for AI analysis
 4. **AI Analysis**: The processed data is sent to Gemini AI along with user queries to identify relevant matches
 5. **Response Generation**: Structured responses are returned with matched BOE entries
-6. **Event Publishing**: Analysis results can be published to PubSub for further processing
+6. **Event Publishing**: Analysis results are published to PubSub for the Notification Worker to process

 ## Core Components